 Entry-Level Profile Example

-When crafting the professional experience section of your resume, represent your past duties and responsibilities accurately, but remember you’re writing for a target audience: the hiring manager.
-As you’re writing job bullets, work in keywords from the job description, such as how you used a particular software or handled client complaints.
-When possible, including numbers, such as the number of clients in the office, can help hiring managers get a better sense of your experience.
+When crafting the professional experience section of your resume, accurately represent your past duties and responsibilities, but you’re writing for a target audience: the hiring manager.
+As you craft job bullets, work in keywords from the job description, such as how you used a particular software or handled client complaints.
+Including numbers, such as the number of clients in the office, can help hiring managers better understand your experience.

 Senior-Level Professional Experience Example